TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning.runs/problemconfiguringandsubmittingtrainingjobs.md

 ### Where to write output files

-To see how to write out files during training on remote compute so they are persisted, see [Where to save and write files for Azure ML experiments](https://docs.microsoft.com/azure/machine-learning/how-to-save-write-experiment-files#where-to-write-files).
+To see how to write out files during training on remote compute so they are persisted, see [where to save and write files for Azure ML experiments](https://docs.microsoft.com/azure/machine-learning/how-to-save-write-experiment-files#where-to-write-files)

 ### Storage limits of code snapshots